canonical/metallb-rocks/docs/fips.md

 ### Implementation

 MetalLB's current implementation uses Go's standard `crypto` packages, which are FIPS-compliant when built with the appropriate toolchain.
+If turned on, FRR mode is not FIPS-compliant.
+However, enabling FRR mode is not supported in Canonical Kubernetes, so this does not impact
+FIPS compliance for the users of that Kubernetes distribution.

 The following requirements must be met:

 1. **Go Toolchain**: Must use the modified [Go toolchain from Microsoft]
 2. **OpenSSL**: Must link against a FIPS-validated OpenSSL implementation.